dkvz/rss-email-digest/README.md

 Exit with error if the directory is not writable.

 ## TODO
-- [] Check if current directory is writable or exit immediately
+- [ ] Check if current directory is writable or exit immediately
-- [] Check for email validity
+- [ ] Check for email validity
-- [] We have error notifications by email, should probably send those from errors processing the feeds
+- [ ] We have error notifications by email, should probably send those from errors processing the feeds
+- [ ] The goal was to have a single email for all the feeds, I'm sending multiple ones for now